zephyrproject-rtos/zephyr/doc/project/project_roles.rst

 Contributors granted the Triage permission level are permitted to add reviewers to a pull request and can be added as a reviewer by other GitHub users.
-Contributor votes on pull requests are not counted with respect to accepting and merging a pull request.
+Contributor change requests or approval on pull requests are not counted with respect to accepting and merging a pull request.
 However, Contributors comments and requested changes should still be considered by the pull request author.

 Collaborator
 ++++++++++++